agazone2015/iOS-git/README.md

 # AddingToList

-Simple app that allows uder to add to To-Do List.
+Simple app that allows user to add to To-Do List.